GramThanos/php-csrf/README.md

 </html>
 ```

-This library was created to provide a basic protection from cross-site request forgery.
+This library was created to provide a basic protection from Cross-Site Request Forgery attacks.
 Thus, sophisticated attacks like a timing attack may break the protection.

 By using relative big hash sizes, relative short hash expiration times and small group hash limits, you can strengthen the security.